 Should I bring my telescope?

-Each guide will have a telescope available for your use.
+Each guide will have a telescope available for the groups use.
 If you have your own telescope we recommend you bring it so that you can maximise your own personal viewing.
 Your guides will of course help you line up your own scopes with the target wildlife.

 How do I check availability or make a booking?